Authorities: Teen slain after leaving mosque, man arrested

-STERLING, Va.
-(AP) — Police in Virginia charged a 22-year-old man with killing a teenage girl who was reported missing after she and her friends left a mosque early Sunday.
+FAIRFAX, Va.
+(AP) — A 22-year-old man charged with killing a teenage girl after she and her friends left a mosque Sunday is being held without bail.

-Fairfax County police charged Darwin Martinez Torres with murder after they found what they believe is the 17-year-old girl’s body in a pond Sunday afternoon.
+Darwin Martinez Torres of Sterling was arraigned Monday in Fairfax County Juvenile and Domestic Relations Court.
+He was ordered held without bond pending a July 19 court appearance.

-Police spokeswoman Tawny Wright said the girl had been walking with friends when she got into a dispute with a man in a car early Sunday.
-The man assaulted her and she became separated from her friends.
-The girl’s name was not immediately released.
+Police say the girl and her friends were walking back from a McDonald’s in the Sterling area early Sunday when they got into a dispute with a man in a car.
+Police arrested Torres after a search.

 Most Read Stories